-There is a group of people who believe that the Day of the Lord will last 1000 years.
-Some within this group believe the Day of the Lord will coincide with the Millennium while others believe it’ll start at the end of the Millennium.
-The main passage people who believe the Day of the Lord will last for 1000 years is 2 Peter 3:3-13, which includes the statement: “one day is with the Lord as a thousand years”.1
+Some teach that the Day of the Lord will last precisely 1,000 years.
+Some proponents of this view believe the Day of the Lord will coincide with the Millennium while others believe it will start at the end of the Millennium.
+Those who teach that the Day of the Lord will last for 1,000 years cite Psalm 90 and 2 Peter 3:3-13.
+Here are the key parts from each chapter contributing to this viewpoint: